TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 Double Tap Strike On a Venezuelan Boat.md

 	  `Our current operations in the Caribbean are lawful under both U.S. and international law, with all actions in compliance with the law of armed conflict—and approved by the best military and civilian lawyers, up and down the chain of command.`

 	  `Our warriors in SOUTHCOM put their lives on the line every day to protect the Homeland from narco-terrorists — and I will ALWAYS have their back.` - [@SecWar Tweet, Twitter (X), 2025](https://x.com/SecWar/status/1994552598142038358)
-- On 1 December 2025, Hegseth tweeted that he did not give the order to second strike.
+- On 1 December 2025, Hegseth tweeted that he did not give the order for the second strike.
 	- `Let’s make one thing crystal clear:`

 	  `Admiral Mitch Bradley is an American hero, a true professional, and has my 100% support.
 I stand by him and the combat decisions he has made — on the September 2 mission and all others since.`